sydney222/Python_CsiNet/README.md

 |          | TVAL3     |  0.63  |    0.11    |   0.76  |  0.19  |
 |          | CS-CsiNet |  -2.46 |    0.68    |  -0.22  |  0.28  |
 |          | CsiNet    |  **-5.84** |    **0.87**    |  **-1.93**  |  **0.59**  |

+## Remarks
+1. The file DATA_HtestFin_all.mat is mainly used to calculate $\rho$.
+According to the definition in the article, we should use all subcarriers to calculate to get the average.
+However, due to the limitation of the computer, we only compared the first 125 sub-carriers.
+In other words, the dimension of the matrix in DATA_HtestFin_all.mat, 4000, is the result of 125 (subcarriers) *32 (antenna).
+2. The source code of the CsiNet-LSTM can be found in the Book "Intelligent communication: physical layer design based on deep learning".